1xMartin/GANG-DISCORD_CONTROLLED/README.md

 ![image](https://user-images.githubusercontent.com/94531396/144050106-b6a53ff9-38db-4925-a302-c16fe442fd6a.png)

 - Make sure to join my [discord](https://discord.gg/th1) and fill free to dm me @! ・Martin#9693.
-Thanks for using GANG Multi Tool!
+Thanks for using GANG DISCORD CONTROLLED!
 - Coded / Developed by ! ・Martin#9693